How to Make and Assemble Envelope Liners

 Edit and print your liner

 Personalise the design in Corjl if there's text to change, then print it at 100% scale.
-Use text-weight paper or thin cardstock — liners need to fold along the flap, so anything too thick will crack instead of crease.
+Use text-weight paper or thin cardstock.
+Liners fold along the flap, so anything too thick will crack instead of crease.
 Print at home, with Corjl Prints, or via Prints of Love.

 2